Train to Work in a Clinical Laboratory

 Graduates of the Clinical Laboratory Certificate at Edmonds leave our program with extensive classroom and skills lab training, as well as hands-on experience in a laboratory setting.
 There is tremendous demand for CLAs, and graduates are able to quickly find employment in this field!

-According to the Bureau of Labor Statistics, employment of medical laboratory technologists and technicians is projected to grow 22 percent from 2012 to 2022, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics (bls.gov) employment of Clinical Laboratory Technologists and Technicians nationally is projected to grow 10 percent from 2021 to 2031, about average for all occupations.
 An increase in the aging population will lead to a greater need to diagnose medical conditions, such as cancer or type 2 diabetes, through laboratory procedures.

 The CLA program requires a total of 40 credits and is usually completed in three quarters.